multiverse-vcs/go-multiverse/README.md

-  clone       Copy an existing repository. commit      Record changes to a repository. daemon      Runs a persistent Multiverse node. diff        Print changes between commits. help        Help about any command init        Create a new empty repo. log         Print change history. status      Print changes to working tree.
+  clone       Copy an existing repository. commit      Record changes to a repository. daemon      Runs a persistent Multiverse node. diff        Prints changes to files in the working tree. help        Help about any command init        Create a new empty repo. log         Print change history. status      Prints status of files in the working tree.

 Flags:
   -h, --help   help for multi